View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Experiments

 For all the experiments in this paper, we only train on a subset of the Human3.6M~\cite{ionescu2013human3} dataset.
 For pose retrieval experiments, we validate on the Human3.6M hold-out set and test on a different dataset MPI-INF-3DHP~\cite{mehta2017monocular}, which is unseen during training and free from parameter tuning.
 To evaluate models for handling partially visible poses, we create a number of datasets based on the Human3.6M hold-out set with synthetically occluded keypoints.
 Additionally, we use the 3D Poses in the Wild dataset~\cite{vonMarcard2018}, which includes realistic keypoint occlusions.
 We present qualitative results on MPII Human Pose~\cite{andriluka20142d}, for which 3D groundtruth is not available.
 For action recognition and video alignment experiments, we apply our model on Penn Action~\cite{zhang2013actemes}, a video action dataset unseen during training.

-\paragraph{Human3.6M (H3.6M)}\cite{ionescu2013human3} H3.6M is a large human pose dataset recorded from $4$ chest-level cameras with 3D pose groundtruth.
+\paragraph{Human3.6M (H3.6M)}\cite{ionescu2013human3} H3.6M is a large human pose dataset recorded from $4$ chest-level cameras at $50$ frames per second (FPS) with 3D pose groundtruth.
 We follow the standard protocol~\cite{martinez2017simple}: train on Subject 1, 5, 6, 7, and 8, and hold out Subject 9 and 11 for validation.
 For evaluation, we remove near-duplicate 3D poses within $0.02$ NP-MPJPE, resulting in a total of $10910$ evaluation frames per camera.
 This process is camera-consistent, meaning if a frame is selected under one camera, it is selected under all cameras, so that the perfect retrieval result is possible.
 For temporal embeddings, we use the same dataset split and evaluation frames.
-In particular, we use clips of 0.5$s$ centered at the evaluation frames for retrieval experiments.
-We use H3.6M videos which are at 50 Hz.
+In particular, we use $0.5$-second clips centered at the evaluation frames for the single-pose retrieval experiments.

 Note that H3.6M is the only dataset we use for training our models in this paper.
 The following datasets are used {\bf only for testing and not for any training}: